-To my wonderful wife, Mary-she is my best friend and constant companion.
-To our talented son, Sam, his equally talented wife, Lindsay, and our first (and only) grandson, Teddy.
-And to Bryn, our dear Welsh corgi who does her best to keep us feeling young.
+Printed in the United States of America Print Number: 01 Print Year: 2015 To my wonderful wife, Mary-she is my best friend and constant companion.
+To our talented son, Sam, his equally talented wife, Lindsay, and our two amazing grandsons, Teddy and Archer.
+And to Bryn, our dear Welsh corgi who still just loves to play ball.